gradle/develocity-api-samples/README.md

 ### Note on JDK11

-Due to a change in the [openapi generator project](https://github.com/gradle/gradle-enterprise-api-samples/pull/74), JDK 11 is required to build the samples.
-The clients still work using Java 8
+The current version of the OpenAPI generator requires Java 11 to generate the client code.
+Even though this sample uses Java 11 to generate the client, but the generated **client code is based on Java 8**.
+Therefore, the generated client is still compatible with Java 8 based projects.

 ## How to run

 A Gradle Enterprise access key with the “Export build data via the API” permission is required.